EYBlockchain/starlight/WRITEUP.md

   - The state must be partitioned.
   - The caller of any function which includes an `unknown` decorator needn't provide knowledge of the preimage of any 'part' of the state (because they don't 'know' it).
 - `known`
-  - The state must be whole.
+  - The state may or may not be whole/partitioned.
+    - If the state is decorated as `unknown` elsewhere, then it's partitioned; otherwise, it's simplest to treat it as whole.
-  - The caller of any function which includes a `known` decorator must provide proof of knowledge of the preimage of the commitment.
+  - The caller of any function which includes a `known` decorator must provide proof of knowledge of the preimage of the commitment (if whole) or proof of knowledge of the preimages of _some_ 'part' commitments (if partitioned).

 These `known`/`unknown` decorators are only required before 'incrementing statements' (`a = a + b`, `a += b`, `a++`, `++a`), because an 'incrementation' is the only type of operation which can be performed by someone who doesn't _know_ or _own_ the _entire_ state.
 (See earlier explanations in the 'whole' and 'partitioned' sections).